rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 System.out.println(map); // {false=[tigers], true=[lions, bears]}
 ````

-Here we passed a Predicate with the logic for which group each animal name belongs
+Here we passed a `Predicate` with the logic for which group each animal name belongs
 in.
 Now suppose that we’ve figured out how to use a different font, and seven characters
 can now fit on the smaller sign.
 No worries.
-We just change the Predicate:
+We just change the `Predicate`:

 ````
 Stream<String> ohMy = Stream.of("lions", "tigers", "bears");